 The Company maintains a website, www.canasil.com, with detailed corporate information and information covering its mineral exploration projects and operations.
-During the period the Company exhibited at the Vancouver Resource Investment Conference and Vancouver Mineral Exploration Roundup in January 2008, at the Prospectors and Developers Association Conference in Toronto in March 2008, at the Calgary Resource Investment Conferences in April 2008, and at the Vancouver Resource Investment Conference in June 2008.
-The Company has Investor Relations contracts with Kerr Consulting in Vancouver, Garth McTavish in Calgary, Alberta, and Pro-Edge Investor Relations Consultants in Toronto.
+During the period the Company exhibited at the Vancouver Resource Investment Conference and Vancouver Mineral Exploration Roundup in January 2008, at the Prospectors and Developers Association Conference in Toronto in March 2008, at the Calgary Resource Investment Conferences in April 2008, at the Vancouver Resource Investment Conference in October 2008.
+The Company has an Investor Relations contract with Kerr Consulting in Vancouver, and has terminated the agreements with Garth McTavish in Calgary, Alberta, and Pro-Edge Investor Relations Consultants in Toronto as of October 30, 2008.